Lotus Éclat

 The Lotus Éclat (Type 76 and Type 84) is a sports car built from 1975 to 1982 by British automobile manufacturer Lotus Cars.
-It was based on the Elite but had a fastback body style which offered more practicality with storage in the boot (trunk), albeit with less headroom above the rear seats.
+It was based on the Elite but had a fastback body style which offered more practicality with storage in the boot, albeit with less headroom above the rear seats.
 The car was initially to be called the "Elite Coupe".
-The lower half of the fibreglass bodywork was actually identical to that of the Elite.
+The lower half of the fibreglass bodywork was identical to that of the Elite.

 Description and history

 The Éclat Series 1 (1975–1980) was announced in October 1975.
 It used a 1973 cc 160 hp Lotus 907 Inline-4 engine.
 Later cars (1980–1982) used a larger 2174 cc Lotus 912 engine, however, because of emission regulations modifications the power output remained the same as the early engine.
 It did, however, produce more torque and thus improved the car's performance.
 Both were versions of the 900 engine series.

 Early cars either had a four speed Ford gearbox or the five speed gearbox derived by Lotus from Austin Maxi components.
 Later cars used a Getrag five speed gearbox.
 A three-speed automatic gearbox was optional.
 The Éclat had disc brakes at the front, and inboard drum brakes at the rear.
 Air conditioning and power steering were offered as options.
 The different equipments of the Series 1 cars were called 520, 521, 522, 523, and 524.
 The 520 has a four-speed transmission, a Ford bolt pattern, steel wheels, and smaller brakes.
 The remainder of the range have a 114.3 mm bolt pattern, the same disc brakes as the Elite, and GKN alloy wheels.
 They also received a twin exhaust and various other comfort items such as a clock and a cigar lighter.
 The 522 added power steering and the 523 also received air conditioning.
 The 524 is like the 523 but with the automatic transmission.
 Some other cars were also fitted with the automatic, and Lotus accommodated a variety of changes to the cars.
-There were also sporty versions of the 520 and 521 called the Eclat Sprint, with a black-and-white paint job, an oil cooler, and a variety of other performance upgrades.
-Approximately 1,500 examples of the Eclat were produced.
+There were also sporty versions of the 520 and 521 called the Éclat Sprint, with a black-and-white paint job, an oil cooler, and a variety of other performance upgrades.
+Approximately 1,500 examples of the Éclat were produced.

 Chassis

 The original mild steel chassis fitted by Lotus had a strip of felt fitted between body and the steel crossmember of the chassis.
 In damp climates, the felt became a water trap and caused structural corrosion, resulting in a crumbling of the chassis from the rear.
-Chassis replacement was initially not cost effective on the Eclat and Elite, and in consequence resale values suffered.
+Chassis replacement was initially not cost effective on the Éclat and Elite, and in consequence resale values suffered.
 Series 2 cars were fitted with a galvanised chassis as standard and a large number of Series 1 vehicles have had replacements fitted, which are usually galvanised.